DanielFloeter/hyperlink-group-block/readme.txt

 5. Transform Blocks into a group wrapped with an anchor tag

 == Changelog ==

+= 1.0.7 - August 20th 2022 =
+* No saving when adding CSS classes

 = 1.0.6 - March 07th 2022 =
 * Markup migration code